eZmaxinc/eZmax-SDK-go/docs/EzsigntemplateResponseCompound.md

 ### NewEzsigntemplateResponseCompound

-`func NewEzsigntemplateResponseCompound(pkiEzsigntemplateID int32, fkiEzsignfoldertypeID int32, fkiLanguageID int32, sLanguageNameX string, sEzsigntemplateDescription string, bEzsigntemplateAdminonly bool, sEzsignfoldertypeNameX string, objAudit CommonAudit, aObjEzsigntemplatesigner []EzsigntemplatesignerResponseCompound, ) *EzsigntemplateResponseCompound`
+`func NewEzsigntemplateResponseCompound(pkiEzsigntemplateID int32, fkiLanguageID int32, sLanguageNameX string, sEzsigntemplateDescription string, bEzsigntemplateAdminonly bool, objAudit CommonAudit, bEzsigntemplateEditallowed bool, aObjEzsigntemplatesigner []EzsigntemplatesignerResponseCompound, ) *EzsigntemplateResponseCompound`

 NewEzsigntemplateResponseCompound instantiates a new EzsigntemplateResponseCompound object This constructor will assign default values to properties that have it defined,